fsharp/fslang-spec/spec/introduction.md

     > let result = 32 |> square |> toStr |> reverse;;
     val it : string = "4201"

-Pipelining demonstrates one way in which F# supports compositionality, a key concept in functional programming.
+Pipelining demonstrates one way in which F# supports *compositionality*, a key concept in functional programming.
 The pipeline operator simplifies the process of writing compositional code where the result of one function is passed into the next.

 ### Imperative Programming